Engee documentation

 " / Close: " * string(Close))

-The second test is actions when saving the model.
+The second test is the actions when saving the model.

-Similar to the previous embodiment, two functions with conditions before saving and after saving are provided.
+Similarly to the previous version, there are two functions with conditions before saving and after saving.

 print("PreLoad: " * string(PreL) * " / PostLoad: " * string(PostL) *